 Read Are You Aiming at the Right Target? to understand how that works.

-3. Why Subheadings are as Important as the Heading
+3. Why Subheadings are as Important

 Create an outline to nail down your points before writing the main sections of your post.
 Your outline is the foundation of your post content, and will help you write strong subheadings.

 Remember, most readers don’t read posts.
 They scan them.
 Subheads convince the readers they are in the right place.
 They prove to them your content has value and help fulfil the promise of your headline.

 Unless your subheadings keep luring your readers back into the post, they will click away to some other place.
 Think of them as stepping stones leading readers from the first idea through to the conclusion.
 They work together to keep people reading.

 Do they flow smoothly from one to another without gaps in logic?

 Do they lead toward a conclusion or the promise of the headline?

 4. Close your Post with a